• Skip to primary navigation

 Simply use the base of a glass or a firm spatula to press down on the sprouts once they have softened from being boiled or steamed.

-Can you serve Brussels sprouts as an appetizer?
+Can you serve these ginger Brussels sprouts as an appetizer?

 Definitely!
 Smashed Brussels sprouts that have been roasted in olive oil and flavourings make a tasty finger food that's a bit fun and different.